Man and woman using electronic devices, checking loan balances

 If you make extra payments, you’ll pay down your loan balance faster.
 Interest is based on how much you owe and for how long.
 Lowering the balance and shortening the time reduces the interest you’ll pay.

 Ask your lender how to make extra payments that will be applied to the principal balance.
-Sometimes you have to specify it every time you make an extra payment.
+Sometimes you have to specify every time you make an extra payment.
 Also ask your lender if there is a prepayment penalty, which is a fee for paying off the loan early.
-If there is, only pay off your loan early if you'll save more money than you'll be charged.
+If there is, only pay off your loan early if you'll save more money on interest than you'll be charged in prepayment fees.

 You don’t have to make extra payments that are equal to your regular payment.
 Any extra dollars you throw toward your debt could help you save money.